Boone Carlyle

-Boone Carlyle is a fictional character who was played by Ian Somerhalder on the ABC drama television series Lost, which chronicles the lives of the survivors of a plane crash in the south Pacific.
+Boone Carlyle is a fictional character played by Ian Somerhalder on the ABC drama television series Lost, which chronicles the lives of the survivors of a plane crash in the south Pacific.
 Boone is introduced in the pilot episode as the stepbrother of fellow crash survivor Shannon Rutherford.
 He tries to contribute as much as he can to the safety of the castaways and eventually becomes John Locke's protégé.

 Unlike many other characters of the first season, who were rewritten based on their actors, Boone was largely the same through production.
 Somerhalder did not want to shoot a pilot; however, he jumped at the opportunity once he found out he would be working with co-creator/executive producer J. J. Abrams.
 The character was generally well received by critics and fans; USA Today described Boone as a "callow, privileged young man striving for maturity."

 Appearances

 Before the crash

 Boone is born in October 1981, the son of wealthy Sabrina Carlyle, the head of a wedding company.
 When Boone is ten years old, Sabrina marries Adam Rutherford, who has an eight-year-old daughter named Shannon.
 When Boone is twenty years old, he becomes the chief operating officer of his mother's business in New York City.
 Boone harbors a fondness for his stepsister, which develops into a romantic attraction.
-When Boone learns of Shannon's financial difficulties after her father's death he offers to give her money, but she does not accept.
+When Boone learns of Shannon's financial difficulties after her father's death, he offers to give her money, but she does not accept.
 Boone "rescues" Shannon several times from abusive relationships by paying the boyfriends to leave her.
 One such rescue attempt leads Boone to Sydney, Australia in September 2004, where he learns the relationships are actually scams concocted by Shannon to get his money and attention.
 Boone is deeply hurt by the deception.
 Boone and Shannon have sex after her Australian boyfriend runs away with her money.
 The next day, they board Oceanic Airlines Flight 815 to return to the United States.